chrisdaaz/static-web-scholcomm/content/tutorials/github.md

 weight: 11
 ---

 This tutorial introduces [GitHub](https://github.com/) as a free static website publishing platform.
-No installation of any software is required, however, you will need a GitHub account.
-By the end of this tutorial, you will have your own version of an open textbook [template](https://bookdown.org/yihui/bookdown-demo/) available to your further editing. **This tutotial is estimated to take between 30 and 60 minutes to complete.**
+No installation of additional software is required, however, you will need a GitHub account.
+By the end of this tutorial, you will have your own version of an open textbook [template](https://bookdown.org/yihui/bookdown-demo/) available for further editing. **This tutotial is estimated to take between 30 and 60 minutes to complete.**

 **Prerequisities**